Edward Kelley: Angelical, the "Enochian" language

-Kelley's angels communicated to him in a special language termed 'Angelical', subsequently called Enochian, which he then relayed to Dee.
+Kelley believed that angels communicated to him in a special language termed 'Angelical', subsequently called Enochian, which he then relayed to Dee.
 Some modern cryptographers argue that Kelley invented it (see for example the introduction to The Complete Enochian Dictionary by Donald Laycock).
 Some say that this was all a farce, but are not clear whether Dee was a victim or an accomplice.
 Because of this precedent, and of a dubious connection between the Voynich Manuscript and John Dee (through Roger Bacon), Kelley has been suspected of having fabricated that book too, to swindle Rudolf.

 Kelley said that Angelical was dictated by angels who he saw and heard by means scrying in a crystal ball or mirror.
 He also described the angels as communicating by means of tapping out letters displayed in a rectangular tablet.
 The first third were tapped out with each Angelical word backwards; the following two-thirds with each word forwards.
 There are no significant errors or discrepancies in word usage between the first and following parts.
 The English translations were not tapped out but, according to Kelley, appeared on little strips of paper coming out of the angels' mouths.